 What can we expect for the next fiscal year?

 Why does IUSD adopt its budget so early?
-Considering the state of California still has yet to approve a spending plan, how do school districts like Irvine even know how much revenue will be available for the next fiscal year?
+Considering the state of California often approves its spending plan later, how do school districts like Irvine even know how much revenue will be available for the next fiscal year?

 In short, our state’s budgeting system is a bit backwards.